manjunathrv/VSD_RTL_Design_using_sky130nmPDK_workshop/README.md

 # Day 5

 ## Contents
-1. If-else structure
+1. If-else statement
+2. Case Statement
+3. For loop and generate
+4. Lab Session 1 - Incomplete If-else
-2. Lab Session - Combinational logic optimisation
+5. Lab Session 2 - Incomplete Case
-3. Lab Session - Sequential logic optimisation
+6. Lab Session 3 - For Loop and generate

-## If - Else structure
+## 1. If - Else statement
 The If-else structure in the verilog code are used to create priority logic.
 The syntax of a If-else structure is shown below,